- Author: Furious

 You definitely don’t need any help, but it never hurts to take advantage of these tips:

 - You’ll probably do this naturally, but try to kill enemies everywhere you go.
-Nothing should really scare you and your voidwalker anyway.
+Nothing should really scare you and your demon anyway.
 Plus you’ll need the extra experience to reach level 60.

-- Don’t forget to update your food and water every 10 levels.
+- Don’t forget to update your food and water every 10 levels, especially during the early levels.
 Hopefully you won’t be taking much damage outside of inflicting it on yourself through Life Tap, but you may run into some dangerous situations that will leave you low on both health and mana.

 - Make sure you have a good idea of what zones you should use to quest in.
 Some zones won’t have any quests for your faction, and others just have quests that are too far spread out.
 If you want the fastest leveling experience, you’ll need to do some strategizing.

-- Unlike most other classes, you actually want to fight two monsters at a time.
-You’ll apply your damage-over-time spells to both of them, but one of them will be tanked by your voidwalker, while you “juggle” the other one with Fear.
+- Unlike most other classes, you actually want to fight two or more monsters at a time.
+You’ll apply your damage-over-time spells to both of them, but one of them you will tank with Drain Life, while you “juggle” the other one with Fear.
 This allows you to kill two enemies in roughly the same time as it takes another class to kill one.

 - Try to pick out two targets that are the same level as you whenever you fight.
 You can certainly handle lower and higher level enemies, but they both give less experience.
 Don’t go out of your way for it, but definitely keep it in mind if it is convenient.